-In this popular speech by the character Tyler Durden, we can explore purpose, the meaning of life and again, destiny.
-Unlike the “Forrest Gump” clip, this speech talks about how people waste their lives doing things they don’t want to do.
+In this popular speech by the character Tyler Durden (played by Brad Pitt), we can explore purpose, the meaning of life and (again) destiny.
+Unlike the “Forrest Gump” clip, this speech talks about how people waste their lives doing things they do not want to do.

-The character even refers to himself and his friends as “the middle children of history,” meaning their generation (people in their age group) hasn’t had any important achievements or fought important battles like their parents and grandparents.
+The character even refers to himself and his friends as “the middle children of history,” meaning their generation (people in their age group) did not have any important achievements or fought important battles like their parents and grandparents.

-“The Departed” is a crime drama about police and gangsters in the American state of Massachusetts.
+“The Departed” is a crime drama (a work with a serious tone) about police and gangsters (group of criminals) in the American state of Massachusetts.
 Not only is it an exciting movie to watch, it involves a lot of slang, insults and words used by police officers.

 Director Quentin Tarantino is known for bringing natural conversations into his movies, and “Reservoir Dogs” is no exception.
 The movie brings the perfect mixture of casual dialogues with slang, insults and crime-related vocabulary.

 One of the most popular scenes from “Reservoir Dogs” is the tipping scene.
-When asked to cough up some green (pay/give some money) for the tip on a restaurant bill, everyone but Mr. Pink agrees to pay.
-Afterward, the group debates whether it’s right or wrong to leave a tip at restaurants.
+When asked to cough up some green (pay/give some money) for the tip (additional money given) on a restaurant bill, everyone but Mr. Pink agrees to pay.
+Afterward, the group debates (talks about two sides of an issue) whether it is right or wrong to leave a tip at restaurants.

 “Vanilla Sky” helps English students talk about business and mental health.
-Plus, it has an unusual storyline that’ll keep you guessing what happens next.
+Plus, it has an unusual (not common/average) storyline that will keep you guessing what happens next.

-This video clip involves the main character, played by Tom Cruise, talking to a group of doctors that are helping him recover from a major accident.
-In this scene, Tom Cruise is given a facial prosthetic, or mask that he’s supposed to wear.
+This video clip involves the main character (played by Tom Cruise) talking to a group of doctors helping him recover from a major accident.
+In this scene, Tom Cruise’s character is given a facial prosthetic or mask that he is supposed to wear.

 The word facial refers to the face.
-Prosthetics are artificial body parts, including arms and legs, worm by people who’ve been seriously injured and have lost those body parts.
+Prosthetics are artificial body parts, including arms and legs, worn by people who have been seriously injured and have lost those body parts.

 “The Wolf of Wall Street” mixes business English with insults and rude conversations.
-While it’s generally not recommended to talk like the characters in the movie, watching “The Wolf of Wall Street” will help you recognize English insults and swear words.
+While I recommend not talking like the characters in the movie, watching “The Wolf of Wall Street” will help you recognize English insults and swear words.

-This scene from the movie is great at showing cultural differences between American and European business practices.
-The main character, played by Leonardo DiCaprio, wants to talk about banking laws in Switzerland.
-But the Swiss don’t want to talk about business until they’ve had a casual conversation—referred to as chit-chat —beforehand.
+This scene from the movie is great at showing cultural differences between American and European businesses.
+The main character (played by Leonardo DiCaprio) wants to talk about banking laws in Switzerland.
+But the Swiss do not talk about business until they have had a casual conversation—referred to as chit-chat —beforehand.

 In the video clip, the character also mentions that he needs a rat hole .
-In American business, a rat hole is somewhere companies can hide money so the government can’t find it.
+In American business, a rat hole is somewhere companies can hide money so the government cannot find it.